 - Swimming pool accidents—Swimming pool accidents usually involve children and an unsecured, unsupervised swimming pool.
-As with most states, Virginia swimming pool owners can be held liable for an accident if negligent supervision, maintenance or operation of a swimming pool causes the injury or death of another person.
-Public pool owners are responsible for hiring, training and supervising lifeguards and other staff, pool and park owners are responsible for maintaining pools, diving boards, decks, drains, ladders and fences and homeowners are responsible for properly securing their pool from unsupervised users, usually by surrounding the pool with a fence and a locking gate.
+As with most states, Virginia swimming pool owners can be held liable for an accident if negligent supervision, maintenance, or operation of a swimming pool causes the injury or death of another person.
+Public pool owners are responsible for hiring, training, and supervising lifeguards and other staff, pool and park owners are responsible for maintaining pools, diving boards, decks, drains, ladders, and fences and homeowners are responsible for properly securing their pools from unsupervised users, usually by surrounding the pool with a fence and a locking gate.

-- Inadequate building security which leads to injury or assault—Inadequate building security is generally more of an issue in office buildings, hotels and motels or apartment buildings.
+- Security lapses resulting in accidents—Inadequate building security is generally more of an issue in office buildings, hotels, motels, or apartment buildings.
 Owners of such businesses have a duty to reasonably secure access to the building.
 This could come in the form of having secure locks on all the doors or having doormen or security guards who keep watch over the property and the tenants or guests.